tech-science-club/RC_car_with_camera_and_ML_model/readme.md

 train model directly on their server and check it performance directly with web browser on mobile, laptop
 via internet having not downloaded it.
-But it is paid service, is free for small size projects
+But it is paid service, is free for small size projects A link to the Edge Impulse guidance is [here](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/computer-vision/object-detection/detect-objects-using-fomo)
+.
+How to deploy ML model on the Raspberry Pi4 board is well described [here](https://docs.edgeimpulse.com/docs/edge-ai-hardware/cpu/raspberry-pi-4)

 ### test the car for bugs
 Deploying on raspberry Pi4 board occurs as it is described on their documentation.
 Script downloads sdk for